 Fly Geyser

 A small-sized geothermal geyser is located on private land in Washoe County.
-You will find colored rocks, a hot environment, multiple hues of red and green.
-It is recommended to view the geyser from a distance, but it is worth a watch.
+You will find colored rocks, a hot environment, and multiple hues of red and green.
+Viewing the geyser from a distance is recommended, but it is worth a watch.

 Family Things To Do Off The Strip In Las Vegas